EHDS Logical Information Models

 Once more, is it FHIR or not?

-The logical data models in this implementation guide follow the ISO Clinical Information Models standard approach and represent the logical/clinical view of the data.
+The models in this implementation guide follow the ISO Clinical Information Models standard approach and represent the logical/clinical view of the data.
 Even though FHIR data types and FHIR metadata resources are used for publishing the models, the content itself is not specific to HL7 FHIR or any other data exchange or storage standard or its implementation.

 Read more about HL7 FHIR logical models